markqvist/Reticulum/README.md

 - The system daemon `rnsd` for running Reticulum as an always-available service
 - An interface status utility called `rnstatus`, that displays information about interfaces
-- The path lookup and and management tool `rnpath` letting you view and modify path tables
+- The path lookup and management tool `rnpath` letting you view and modify path tables
 - A diagnostics tool called `rnprobe` for checking connectivity to destinations
 - A simple file transfer program called `rncp` making it easy to copy files to remote systems
-- The remote command execution program `rnx` that let's you run commands and programs and retrieve output from remote systems
+- The remote command execution program `rnx` let's you run commands and programs and retrieve output from remote systems

 All tools, including `rnx` and `rncp`, work reliably and well even over very low-bandwidth links like LoRa or Packet Radio.